aroemers/crustimoney/README.md

 Lastly, there are a couple of experimental combinators.
 Being experimental, they may get promoted, or changed, or dismissed.

-- `range`, like `repeat`, requiring at least a minimum of matches and stops after a maximum of matches
+- `range`, like a `repeat`, requiring at least a minimum of matches and stops after a maximum of matches
 - `stream`, like `repeat*`, pushing each match result to a callback
 - `recover`, like `choice`, capturing errors of the first choice, including soft-cuts